Michael Petrov

 Contact

-As a soloist Michael has appeared with the Philharmonia, Bournemouth Symphony and CBSO Youth Orchestras, as well as the Munich Chamber and English Chamber Orchestras, and has worked with conductor such as Edward Gardner and Rory MacDonald.
-In 2013 he performed Prokofiev's Sinfonia Concertante at the Barbican conducted by Gianandrea Noseda.
+As a soloist, Petrov has appeared with the Philharmonia, Bournemouth Symphony Orchestra and CBSO Youth Orchestra, as well as the Munich Chamber Orchestra and English Chamber Orchestra, working with conductors including Edward Gardner and Rory Macdonald.
+Highlights include Prokofiev’s Sinfonia Concertante at the Barbican conducted by Gianandrea Noseda, and performances such as Tchaikovsky’s Rococo Variations with the Royal Philharmonic Orchestra, the Barber Concerto in Sofia, and Haydn’s Concerto in D with Sinfonia Cymru.

-Born in Bulgaria, Michael studied at the Yehudi Menuhin School and at the Guildhall School of Music & Drama with Louise Hopkins, winning the Gold Medal in 2014 and the Wigmore Hall Prize in 2017.
-He was selected by the Young Classical Artists Trust in 2013 and won 2nd Prize in the 2012 International Brahms Competition in Austria and 1st Prize in the 2011 International Suggia Competition in Porto.
+Born in Bulgaria, Petrov studied at the Yehudi Menuhin School and the Guildhall School of Music & Drama with Louise Hopkins, winning the Gold Medal (2014) and the Wigmore Hall Prize (2017).
+He was selected by the Young Classical Artists Trust (YCAT) in 2013, won 2nd Prize at the International Brahms Competition (Austria, 2012), and 1st Prize at the International Suggia Competition (Porto, 2011).
+He has also taken masterclasses at Kronberg Academy with artists including Bernard Greenhouse, David Geringas and Frans Helmerson, and was selected for a public lesson with the late Mstislav Rostropovich.

 ti-12.jpg